Underinsured Motorist Coverage: Protect Yourself on the Road

 Uninsured and underinsured motorist coverages are typically sold together for the same amount of coverage.
 While not required, having this combined coverage provides maximum protection in accidents where the at-fault driver either has no insurance or doesn’t carry enough insurance to cover your damages.

-Yes, UIM coverage often extends to accidents where you are hit by a car as a pedestrian or bicyclist.
+Yes, UIM coverage often extends to accidents where you are hit by a car as a pedestrian or while riding a bike.

 Speak With A Personal Injury Lawyer For Free

-If you need clarification on whether your current policy offers enough protection, or if you’ve been in an accident with an underinsured driver, contact Allbee Law Firm today at (972) 848-4848 to discuss your options and protect your rights.
+If you need clarification on whether your current policy offers enough protection, or if you’ve been in an accident with an underinsured driver, contact Allbee Law Firm today at (972) 848-4848.
+One of our personal injury attorneys will explain your rights and options to you for free.

 FREE CASE REVIEW